Lindtrs/duinocoin-docker/README.md

 ## How to run

-Example 1: docker run -e USERNAME="Lindtrs" Lindtrs/duinocoin
+Example 1: docker run -e USERNAME="Lindtrs" lindtrs/duinocoin

 Starts mining for Lindtrs, with intensity 95, using 1 thread and on low difficulty.

-Example 2: docker run -e USERNAME="Lindtrs" -e INTENSITY="50" -e THREADS="4" -e DIFFICULTY="LOW" Lindtrs/duinocoin
+Example 2: docker run -e USERNAME="Lindtrs" -e INTENSITY="50" -e THREADS="4" -e DIFFICULTY="MEDIUM" lindtrs/duinocoin

-Starts mining for Lindtrs, with intensity 50, using 4 threads and on low difficulty.
+Starts mining for Lindtrs, with intensity 50, using 4 threads and on medium difficulty.

 Usage: docker run --env-file env_vars duinocoin